 Today I am not prey to dark uncertainty’

 The inclusion of the words ‘I think’ in the title to this song, hints at feelings of uncertainty.
-This comforts me a little as I do battle uncertainty – sometimes several times a day, alternating from a soaring sense of well being to the depths of doubt, which can all take place inside a ten minute space.
+This comforts me a little as I do battle uncertainty – sometimes several times a day, alternating from a soaring sense of well being before plunging into the depths of doubt – all of which can take place within a ten-minute space.

-However, there’s always Joni’s music to help support and elucidate.
+Of course there’s Joni’s music to help support and elucidate.
 I am grateful that she has always worn her heart on her sleeve and didn’t take on board Kris Kristofferson’s advice to ‘save something for yourself’.